syncfusion-content/wpf-docs/wpf/Diagram/Stencil/Appearance.md

 ### Custom tool tip to the symbol

-By default, the `Name` property of the diagramming elements(NodeViewModel, ConnectorViewModel, GroupViewModel, and more) is displayed as a tooltip of that symbol while moving the mouse over that symbol but you can give your custom tooltip to that symbol also.
+When [SymbolsDisplayMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.Stencil.html#Syncfusion_UI_Xaml_Diagram_Stencil_Stencil_SymbolsDisplayMode) as `IconsOnly`, the [Name](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.Stencil.SymbolViewModel.html#Syncfusion_UI_Xaml_Diagram_Stencil_SymbolViewModel_Name) property of the diagramming elements(NodeViewModel, ConnectorViewModel, GroupViewModel, and more) is displayed as a tooltip of that symbol while moving the mouse over that symbol but you can give your custom tooltip to that symbol also.

 Please find the following code example.

 {% tabs %}